-In this regional course given in South Africa, professionals in the field of rural economic development will increase their knowledge, improve their skills and enlarge their toolkit in a highly interactive course.
+In this course, professionals in the field of rural economic development will increase their knowledge, improve their skills and enlarge their toolkit in a highly interactive course.
 You will bring in your own case and design an intervention strategy to take home.
 We use an adapted economic model to analyse the competitive advantage of local sub-sectors.
 And how to make use of that advantage through targeted interventions aimed at agribusiness cluster development, focussing on the role of local communities and youth.

 What will you learn?